30040482/Nostalgia-on-ChromeOS/README.md

 From here you'll encounter a bunch of keyring requests.
 You can skip over them by minimizing the window.

-Login using your Microsoft account
+Login using your Microsoft account and brace for more keyring requests.

-Ignore more keyring requests until you arrive at the 'Play' button

 Enjoy Minecraft on ChromeOS